bdev07/green-deeds-celo/README.md

 ## What does DeFi look like when it's designed for mobile-first?
-This question is also answered in the presentation found [here].

 Mobile first decentralized finance makes the blockchain more user friendly.
 This makes it easier to incentivize users to utilize a blockchain ledger.
 Green Deeds hopes to take advantage of the ease of mobile-first to help incentivize businesses and individuals to recycle and recycle correctly.

+This question is also answered in our full presentation, found [here].

 ## Green Deeds potential for impact:
 Green Deeds hopes to revolutionize how we think about food waste and plastics by creating an efficient decentralized recycling of resources.